Marriage Act 1949 (Amendment) Bill [HL]

 Overview

 This bill amends the Marriage Act 1949 to ensure all religious marriages in England and Wales are conducted under the authority of a superintendent registrar.
-This means that while religious leaders will still perform the ceremony, the registrar will oversee the legal aspects of the marriage.
+This means a registrar will oversee the legal aspects of all religious marriage ceremonies, regardless of the specific faith involved.

 Description